drodriguezSRL/ORBSLAM3_implementation/HOW.md

 - [E4] Checkiong current WSL limits.
 Extended WSL memory in `.wslconfig` to 8GB.
 Stil crushing.
 Could be due to building from VSCode?
 Trying to build container without running ORBSLAM3 `build.sh`.
 Success.
 Trying to run container in PowerShell and build ORBSLAM3 from whithin by running `sh build.sh` inside the `ORBSLAM-3`folder.
 Lots of errors and warnings.
 Run it 3 times.
 Built ORBSLAM3 succesfully after 3 attempts.
 No changes made.
 Name of the container `great_jackson`.
 - [E5] Pangolin relies on X11, the Linux windowing system.
 Inside Docker, there's no GUI access by default, unless we give it permission.

-First, we need to give permision to the `root` user to access X display by running `xhost +local:root` in the terminal where the Docker container will be run.
-We could also give permision to all local users with `xhost +local:` or even to all users with `xhost +`.
+First, I needed to give permision to the `root` user to access X display by running `xhost +local:root` in the terminal where the Docker container will be run.
+I could also give permision to all local users with `xhost +local:` or even to all users with `xhost +`.
 Permissions can be revoked by the same commands simply swapping `+`for `-`.
-I'm going to create a basch script to simplify this workflow by running this command followed by running the container.
+I could create a basch script to simplify this workflow by running this command followed by running the container.

-We also need to expose the X domain socket.
-When running the container, we want to create a new volume that maps `/tmp/.X11-unix` to `:/tmp/.X11-unix:rw`.
+I also needed to expose the X domain socket.
+When running the container, I want to create a new volume that maps `/tmp/.X11-unix` to `:/tmp/.X11-unix:rw`.
 I included this within the `docker-compose.yml` volumes.

 The third thing we need is giving it an X display by setting up the X environment variable.
-We can tell docker to use the same one the host is using `--env=DISPLAY`.
+I can tell docker to use the same one the host is using `--env=DISPLAY`.
 I included this argument within my `docker-compose.yml` environment as `DISPLAY=${DISPLAY}`.

 >[!TIP]
-> We can also run the container as a user that has permision to access X display, e.g., run the container as a user that matches the host.
+> You can also run the container as a user that has permision to access X display, e.g., run the container as a user that matches the host.

-**:fire Success :fire**: name of the current container `docker-orbslam3-spell-run-ee6c1ca75dba`.
+**:fire Success :fire**

 ## Phase 4: Output and results analysis